 Committees of professional biologists within this and other state and federal agencies and universities, as well as from non-governmental organizations and the public at large, developed the list of species of conservation concern for this plan.
 The biologists met at multiple venues to analyze the threats for each habitat in each of six ecoregions across the state.
 Subsequently, conservation actions or strategies were developed in a series of seven focus group meetings across the state with invited representatives of conservation organizations, forestry, wildlife, and fisheries associations, industry, federal and state agencies, universities, and private citizens.
 The outcome of each meeting was posted on the Department's web site to inform the public on how the plan was progressing and to solicit comments.
 Each iteration of the plan was posted on the web site, and comments were solicited.

-Education is a key strategy in conserving the Louisiana Pine Snake, a species of conservation concern/LDWF
+Snake, a species of conservation concern/LDWF